simsage/example-upload/README.md

 # example-upload
-How to upload data to SimSage from an external source programmatically
+How to upload data to SimSage from an external source programmatically.
+Go to the `python` folder in this repository to view a code example.

 ## API & Security